 Other Human Impacts

-A range of anthropogenic activities has the potential to degrade habitat important to fin whale survival, and may occur both when whales are present and absent.
-They include:
+Knowledge about fin whale habitat use is limited and it is therefore difficult to assess the impact that habitat degradation may represent for the species.
+A range of anthropogenic activities has the potential to degrade habitat important to fin whale survival though, and may occur both when whales are present or absent.
+These types of impacts include:

 - entanglement (e.g. in marine debris, fishing gear, etc)

 - physical injury and death from vessel collisions (service corridors and shipping lanes)

 - acoustic pollution with disturbance from low-frequency noise (vessel, seismic survey, military activities)

 - changing water quality and pollution (e.g. runoff from agriculture, oil spills)

 Fin whales commonly lunge feed at or near the surface, which makes them vulnerable to ship strikes and entanglements.
 They are one of the more commonly recorded species of large whale reported as being hit by vessels worldwide (Laist et al. 2001, Jensen and Silber 2003).
 They are also occasionally caught in fishing gear as incidental catch or by-catch.

 In the NAMMCO area, however, entanglements and ship strikes appear as a very minimal threat for fin whales.
 Over the period 2000–2018 (National Progress Reports, NAMMCO 2001–2010, and 2016-2018 ) only two by-catches and one ship strike have been reported for fin whales.
 One fin whale was entangled off West Greenland in ropes used in connection with crab traps (Anonymous 2004), and another in 2016, while the likely strike was caused by a ferry off Iceland (Ólafsdóttir pers. comm.).